Research Projects

 Decomposition Methods for Mixed-integer Optimal Control

-In this project, we study domain decomposition approaches for optimal control in gas transport networks.
-Our goal is to couple space-time-domain decomposition with machine learning and mixed-integer programming.
-We will develop NeTI (Network Tearing and Interconnection), a data-driven and physics-informed algorithm combining mixed-integer nonlinear programming, surrogate model learning, and graph decomposition strategies.
+This project studies domain decomposition approaches for optimal control in gas transport networks, coupling space-time-domain decomposition with machine learning and mixed-integer programming.
+It develops NeTI (Network Tearing and Interconnection), a data-driven and physics-informed algorithm combining mixed-integer nonlinear programming, surrogate model learning, and graph decomposition strategies.

 TRR-154 A05